AlvinManojAlex/Swiper-No-Swiping/README.md

 # PII_Extension
-This is the codebase for the chrome extension for identifying PIIs (Personally Identifiable Information) in sensitive documents that would be uploaded on the web.
+This is the codebase for the chrome extension for identifying PIIs (Personally Identifiable Information) in sensitive documents before uploading on the web.